eozmen410/interactive_grabcut/README.md

 * The path to the image should be `../static/images/<project_name>/_original/<image_file_name>`

 ## Dependencies
-* To run the app you will need opencv-python and numpy, use the following to install them:
+* To run the app you will need Flask, opencv-python and numpy, use the following to install them:

+`pip install flask`

 `pip install opencv-python`